BeefreeSDK/beefree-sdk-assets-video/README.md

     }

-The sending app may replace the hosted icon images with custom URLs during post-processing, or directly in the JSON.
+The sending app may replace the hosted icon images with custom URLs during post-processing or directly in the JSON.

 Current `{root}`:
 `https://app-rsrc.getbee.io`